 More companies are embracing a mobile-first mindset as they recognize that mobile is a necessary investment.
 Mobile is more mainstream, businesses are creating services geared towards mobile in a bid to maximize revenue and the demand for excellent apps that meets the high expectation of global mobile users is on the rise.
 Google Play Store and Apple App Store, house over 4.2 million apps combined and the number keeps rising.
 Gartner also predicted that app downloads will generate a staggering revenue of $77 billion in 2017.

-What are the major game-changing app development trends we’ve witnessed in 2017 and will they continue into 2018?
+What are the major game-changing mobile app development trends we’ve witnessed in 2017 and will they continue into 2018?

 - 1 Major app development trends in 2017